 It’s tax time!
-If you currently use an accountant to help you with your taxes but you’ve always wondered if you could handle it by yourself, this post is for you.
+If you’ve always wondered if you could handle it by yourself, this post is for you.

-If you’re an LLC with a single owner, doing your own taxes is actually much simpler than you might expect.
-You don’t have to worry about a corporate tax return or any W-2’s for employees (assuming that any second shooters, assistants, or freelancers that you use are paid as independent contractors).
+If you’re an LLC with a single owner or sole proprietor, doing your own taxes is actually much simpler than you might expect.
+You don’t have to worry about a corporate tax return or any W-2’s for employees (assuming that any assistants or freelancers that you use are paid as independent contractors).

-Not only will you save a couple bucks on an accountant, but more importantly (in my opinion), doing your own bookkeeping & filing your own taxes makes you feel more in control of your business.
+Not only will you save a couple of bucks on an accountant, but more importantly, doing your own bookkeeping and filing your own taxes makes you feel more in control of your business.
 It will give you a much better understanding of how income taxes work and how your business is doing on a micro & macro level.

-The exception: If your business reaches a level where you no longer have time for the administrative tasks, there’s nothing wrong with outsourcing tasks like bookkeeping or tax filing.
-If you do decide to hire an accountant or bookkeeper, make sure they specialize in your field, are easy to communicate with, and will be able to send you your info or reports at a moment’s notice.
+The exception: If your business reaches a level where you no longer have time for administrative work, there’s nothing wrong with outsourcing tasks like bookkeeping or tax filing.
+If you do decide to hire an accountant or bookkeeper, make sure they specialize in your field, are easy to communicate with, and will be able to send you information and reports you need at a moment’s notice.

 ☐ Your personal SSN & business EIN

 ☐ General Income—This refers to all other income that you did not report in the 1099-MISC section.
-(They only require a sum of all of this income, but I like to make sub-categories for weddings, events, portraits, etc. for my own purposes.)
+(They only require a sum of all of this income, but I like to make sub-categories of different services for my own purposes.)

 ☐ Transportation Expenses:

-- Total miles driven in 2017 (both business and personal)
+- Total miles driven in the tax year (both business and personal)

-- Miles driven for business in 2017 (you can use an app like MileIQ!)
+- Miles driven for business (you can use an app like MileIQ!)

 - Tolls paid during business driving